Christopher J. Coyne

-Christopher James Coyne (born June 17, 1958) is an American Catholic prelate who has served as Archbishop of Hartford since 2024.
+Christopher James Coyne (born June 17, 1958) is an American Catholic prelate serving as Archbishop of Hartford since 2024.
 He was coadjutor archbishop from 2023 to 2024.

 Coyne also served as administrator of the Diocese of Burlington from 2023 to 2024.
 Coyne previously served as Bishop of Burlington from 2015 to 2023 and as an auxiliary bishop in the Archdiocese of Indianapolis from 2011 to 2015.

 Biography

 Early life and education

-Christopher Coyne was born on June 17, 1958, in Woburn, Massachusetts, to Rita and Bill Coyne, a postal worker and a parish secretary.
+Coyne was born on June 17, 1958, in Woburn, Massachusetts, to Rita and Bill Coyne, a postal worker and a parish secretary.
 He had three older brothers and three younger sisters.
 He attended public schools in Woburn, graduating from Woburn Memorial High School in 1976.
 He served as a staff member at Parker Mountain Scout Reservation, Barnsted, NH.
 In 1980, Coyne received a Bachelor of Business Administration degree from the University of Massachusetts Lowell in Lowell, Massachusetts.
 To pay for college, he worked multiple jobs, including stints as a YMCA lifeguard, in retail at Sears, and bartending.
 For two years after graduation, Coyne worked as a bartender, to earn money as a seminarian.
 Having decided to enter the priesthood, Coyne enrolled in 1982 at St. John's Seminary in Boston.
 He graduated in 1986 with a Master of Divinity degree.